-Chances are at University you’ll know or have met someone who lives in the area you’re interested in.
-Invite them out for a coffee and find out their experience of living in the area: what do they like about it, where do they recommend going, what are their grumbles, etc.
+You’ll probably know, or have met someone, who lives in the area you’re interested in.
+Invite them out for a coffee and find out their experience of living in the area.
+What do they like about it?
+Where do they recommend going?
+What are their grumbles?

 Use Google Maps/Street View

 Need to check out the closest bus stop, the most efficient walking route to campus, or where the closest 24-hour supermarket is?
-Google Maps will be your best friend to find out all this and more.
+Google Maps will be your best friend to finding this out.

 Check crime in the area